LoginRadius/docs/content/guide/manage-organizations/index.md

    **Email Token Validity (Minutes)**: The amount of time (in minutes) of which the reset password link contained in a triggered email will remain valid.

-   For example, if the value is set to 10080, the reset password link in Welcome Email will remain valid for 7 days (10080 minutes).
+   For example, if the value is set to 10080 (default value), the reset password link in Welcome Email will remain valid for 7 days (10080 minutes).

 3. Click the **Save** button to save your changes or **Reset** button to reset configuration value to its default.